 5. Women have unusually heavy menstrual flow.

-6. Children have severe growth retardation, often a desire to eat chalk.
+6. Children experience severe growth retardation and often have a desire to eat chalk.

 NOTE

-None of the listed signs is an absolutely accurate signal to start taking medications.
-Before deciding on therapy, you should definitely consult your doctor for advice.
+None of the listed signs is an absolutely accurate signal to start taking medication.
+Before deciding on therapy, you should definitely consult a doctor for advice.

 The list of foods rich in calcium (in descending order) is as follows:

-1. The group of dairy products - cheeses (the record holder for content is parmesan), cottage cheese, sour cream, kefir, yogurt.
+1. Group of dairy products - cheeses (the record holder for content is Parmesan), cottage cheese, sour cream, kefir, yogurt.

-PLEASE NOTE - Contrary to popular belief, milk is not the best source of calcium.
-The fact is that along with this element, its composition includes lactose, which belongs to simple carbohydrates, in excess of damaging bones.
-A much more suitable product is cheese, which contains no lactose at all.
+PLEASE NOTE – Contrary to popular belief, milk is not the most best source calcium.
+The fact is that, along with this element, it contains lactose, which belongs to simple carbohydrates, in excess is harmful to bones.
+A much more suitable product is cheese, which does not contain lactose at all.

 1. Greens and some vegetables: all types of cabbage, parsley, spinach, dill.